pnikic/clint/README.md

     │   ├── (...)
     └──
     ```
-    _Note: To reduce storage, it's possible to only store the file `pgn4web.js` from pgn4web-x.yz.
-Clint doesn't use other files from pgn4web._
 * Edit the `pgn4web.js` path and the fonts path in `index.html` and in `mosaic-tile.html`
 (in my case, pgn4web-3.06 is placed one directory up)
     ```html